 Alternately, the subways are a space in which all of these different people are smashed together.
 It’s a great metaphor for life in a big city or life in New York in which you’re forced to get along with all types of different people.The idea for the last chapter was related to The Taking of Pelham One, Two, Three, which is one of my favorite films in the book.
 There’s this caper plot, which registered for many as just another New York urban nightmare film, but it’s also a breezy comedy whose crime elements are hyperbolic in a way.
 Like the criminal gang calling each other Mister Blue and Mister Red.
 They’re very much villains, but they’re also kind of mellow.
 Their villainy is very highly fictionalized.
 You also have the Martin Balsam character sneezing the whole time, and Walter Matthau, so it’s a very sweet and upbeat film, especially in contrast to Death Wish.
 And what I mean by “upbeat” is that it really is about the way in which New Yorkers get along with each other, despite the subway system that doesn’t work very well or all the difficulties we have relating to each other.

 Noelle Griffis is an Assistant Professor of Communication and Media Arts at Marymount Manhattan College.
 Griffis received her PhD from Indiana University in 2018.
 Her dissertation, “Filmmaking to Save a City in Crisis: New York on Location, 1966-1973,” examines filmmaking culture during Mayor John V. Lindsay’s administration and the creation of New York’s first policy to encourage feature production on location.
-Noelle has published in Black Camera and her work appears in the edited volumes Hollywood on Location (Rutgers UP) and Screening Race in American Nontheatrical Film (forthcoming 2019, Duke UP).
+Noelle has published in Black Camera and her work appears in the edited volumes Hollywood on Location (Rutgers UP, 2019) and Screening Race in American Nontheatrical Film (Duke UP, 2019).
 She is also the Reviews Editor for Mediapolis.